saurabhspatil/react-app/README.md

 # Getting Started with Create React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was created with latest React Version: 18.2.0 This project consist of React hooks and API call which is implemented with fetch.
+For routing we have react-router library which is implemented in project

 ## Available Scripts